mmbman/Katagiri/1984-04-06-Awakening-of-Faith-Talk-3.md

 Each of these two aspects, the absolute and phenomena, embraces all sentient beings.

-So that means [the] real reality we live, from day to day, is called One Mind in terms of the absolute.
+So that means [the] real reality we live, from day to day, is called one-mind in terms of the absolute.
 So real reality is completely absolute, completely no comment.
 Constantly you are there, wherever you may go.
-You make a mistake, you don't make a mistake, or crying, laughing, or whatever you say, you are doing [it] right in the middle of real reality, based on One Mind.
-This is, philosophically we say, One Mind.
+You make a mistake, you don't make a mistake, or crying, laughing, or whatever you say, you are doing [it] right in the middle of real reality, based on one-mind.
+This is, philosophically we say, one-mind.
 And then, we *act*.
 When we act, we think, we cry, we suffer, many things.
 This is the phenomenal world.
 So the phenomenal world is always going in the realm of the absolute.
 Nowhere to escape [to].

 So this is the very important outlook on human life, the human world.
 Whatever you think – tape recorder, microphone, trees, birds, winters, whatever you think – anyway, all sentient beings exist just like this.
 So, you should have outlook on human life, human world according to this teaching.